-- The Arranger Timeline Panel lets you see all of your project's tracks, create an arrangement with timeline clips, and edit track automation The Clip Launcher Panel allows you to trigger clips both freely and in sync with the transport, copy clips into and out of the Arranger, and sort clips into scenes.
-The Inspector Panel displays all parameters for any selected i clips, notes, audio events, or tracks (and modulation parameters for any selected devices).
-The Detail Editor Panel is the graphical editor for both notes 35 and audio, and their affiliated data.
-The Automation Editor Panel gives you detailed control over ഹ track automation, clip automation, and MIDI control messages.
-The Device Panel shows the full device chain for the selected П track, including an interface for each Bitwig device and VST plug-in in use.
-The Mixer Panel presents the channel strip for each track and any subsidiary signal chains.
-The Browser Panel allows you to preview, load, save, and tag - content from your Bitwig Studio library and elsewhere on your machine. - The Project Panel manages your project's metadata, gives access to all Arranger cue markers and Launcher scenes, and shows the status of files and plug-ins being used.
+- The Arranger Timeline Panel lets you see all of your project's tracks, create an arrangement with timeline clips, and edit track automation. - The Clip Launcher Panel allows you to trigger clips both freely and in sync with the transport, copy clips into and out of the Arranger, and sort clips into scenes. - The Inspector Panel displays all parameters for any selected clips, notes, audio events, or tracks (and modulation parameters for any selected devices). - The Detail Editor Panel is the graphical editor for both notes and audio, and their affiliated data. - P The Automation Editor Panel gives you detailed control over track automation, clip automation, and MIDI control messages. - The Device Panel shows the full device chain for the selected track, including an interface for each Bitwig device and VST plug-in in use. - The Mixer Panel presents the channel strip for each track and any subsidiary signal chains. - Q The Browser Panel allows you to preview, load, save, and tag content from your Bitwig Studio library and elsewhere on your machine. - The Project Panel manages your project's metadata, gives access to all Arranger cue markers and Launcher scenes, and shows the status of files and plug-ins being used. - The Output Monitoring Panel gives audio control options, such as routing the main audio buss to any pairs of speakers and headphones, solo and cue behaviors etc.

-- The Studio I/O Panel gives assorted audio and MIDI options, such as routing the main audio buss to any pairs of speakers and headphones, listing the current MIDI controller mappings, etc. - The Mappings Browser Panel allows you to make and edit project-specific connections of your computer keyboard and/or MIDI controller(s) to your project's parameters. - The On-screen Keyboard Panel provides visualizations of the selected track's playing and incoming note messages, pitch expressions, and timbre expressions, as well as an input method for these data streams.
+The Mappings Browser Panel allows you to make and edit project-specific connections of your computer keyboard and/or MIDI controller(s) to your project's parameters.

+The On-screen Keyboard Panel provides visualizations of the selected track's playing and incoming note messages, pitch expressions, and timbre expressions, as well as an input method for these data streams.